JupiterOne/graph-github/docs/jupiterone.md

 ## How it Works

-- JupiterOne periodically fetches installed GitHub apps, GitHub users, teams, code repositories, and recently created/changed pull requests in those repositories to update the graph.
+- JupiterOne periodically fetches installed GitHub apps, GitHub users, teams, code repositories, issues, and recently created/changed pull requests in those repositories to update the graph.
 - Write JupiterOne queries to review and monitor updates to the graph.
 - Configure alerts to take action when the JupiterOne graph changes.